Skip to main content

 To delete a Meraki-hosted user:

-1. Click the target user in the user list to open the user details page.
+1. Navigate to Organization > Monitor > Users.
+Find and click on the target user in the user list to open the user details page.

 Note: Deleting a Meraki-hosted user linked to other IdP users will only remove the local user record.